Defending Against Serious Allegations of Sex Crimes in Houston, Throughout Texas, and Federal Courts Nationwide

 At The John T. Floyd Law Firm, we know that you have a lot at stake.
 That is why we will make every effort to handle your case with confidentiality, urgency, and compassion.

-John T. Floyd is not afraid to take on even the most complex or gravest sex crime charges, and he will invest every possible resource into securing the best outcome for your case.
+John T. Floyd is not afraid to take on even the most complex or severe sex crime accusations or charges, and he will invest every possible resource into securing the best outcome for you and your case.
 Together with Mr. Floyd, you can avoid crippling consequences and move forward with your life.